MicrosoftDocs/dynamics-365-unified-operations-public/scm/sales-marketing/sales-order-template-mapping.md

 [!include[banner](../includes/banner.md)]

-The topic discusses the templates and underlying tasks that are used to synchronize sales order headers and lines from Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (Finance and Operations) to Microsoft Dynamics 365 for Sales (Sales).
+The topic discusses the templates and underlying tasks that are used to synchronize sales order headers and lines from Microsoft Dynamics 365 for Finance and Operations, Enterprise edition to Microsoft Dynamics 365 for Sales.

 ## Template and tasks

-The following templates and underlying tasks are used to synchronize sales order headers and lines from Sales to Finance and Operations:
+The following templates and underlying tasks are used to synchronize sales order headers and lines from Finance and Operations to Sales:

-- **Name of template in Data integration:** Sales Orders (Sales to Fin and Ops)
+- **Name of template in Data integration**

+    - Sales Orders (Sales to Fin and Ops)

-- **Names of tasks in Data integration project:**
+- **Names of tasks in Data integration project**

     - SalesOrderHeader
     - SalesOrderLine